Welcome to the Researcher Support Guide

 Welcome to the Researcher Support Guide for researchers at the University of New England.
 This guide is designed to point you to useful services and resources available to you through the University Library and a selection of other support services.

-Established authors - tracking your impact, collaborative research, and staying current provide tips on how to maximize your research impact and manage your profile and outputs.
+For established authors - check out tracking your impact, collaborative research, and staying current, tips on how to maximise your research impact and manage your profile and outputs.

-Librarians can assist researchers to save time and work more efficiently.
-They can advise you in making the most of the University Library's extensive resources and services by:
+Researcher Services Librarians can assist researchers with making the most of the University Library's extensive resources and services by:

 - effectively navigating the University Library’s extensive electronic and print collections